Cat scratch fever is a bacterial infection. It can start after a scratch or bite from a cat, kitten, or rarely a dog.

 Symptoms of cat scratch fever may be:

-- A crusting sore or blister that forms over the site of a cat scratch or bite
+- A crusting sore or blister at the bite or scratch site

 - Swollen, painful lymph nodes

 - Sore throat